Wacken Open Air: Camping grounds

 As Wacken Open Air only sells 3-day tickets, the majority of visitors spend the entire festival on-site.
 As a result, most of the more than 240 hectares of the festival site are designated camping areas.
 Camping opens on Monday and has been included in the ticket price since 2017.
 However, in the years before, an extra fee was charged for arrival before Wednesday.

-The campsite is equipped with showers, flushing toilets, portable toilets, drinking fountains, small supermarkets, food stalls and information boards, and is continuously patrolled by the police, fire brigade and security services.
+The campsite is equipped with showers, flushing toilets, portable toilets, drinking fountains, small supermarkets, food stalls and information board It is continuously patrolled by the police, fire brigade and security services.
 A refuse collection service collects refuse bags on the premises.

-Since the large crowds lead to a bottleneck situation in terms of mobile service, some providers now set up portable base stations for GSM, UMTS, and LTE+ during the festival.
+Since the large crowds lead to a bottleneck on mobile service, some providers now set up portable base stations for GSM, UMTS, and LTE+ during the festival.